Topsy Jane: Acting career

-Illness
+Illness and death

 Tony Garnett, in his autobiography The Day the Music Died (2016), relates how Topsy Jane returned home several weeks after filming for Billy Liar commenced: "... unrecognisable.
 Fat, dishevelled, her hair lank, she walked and talked in slow motion.
 She only vaguely reminded me of my Topsy.
 I called Robin Fox, our agent, who said that John Schlesinger had sacked her and recast with Julie Christie because the camera could read nothing in Topsy.
 Her eyes were dead."
 Her illness, from which she never fully recovered, seems to have been some form of schizophrenically-induced torpor diagnosed as simple-type schizophrenia, dismissed by Garnett as a "dustbin diagnosis".
 The treatment for her illness was a "brutal regime" of electroconvulsive therapy and drugs which produced a "functional lobotomy".
 They later divorced.
 Her illness later inspired Garnett to make In Two Minds (1967), The Wednesday Play about schizophrenia.
 In 2005 she was working behind the counter of a café in Liskeard in Cornwall.

-Topsy Jane died aged 75 on 4 January 2014 at the Queen Elizabeth Hospital in Birmingham of lung cancer.
+She died aged 75 on 4 January 2014 at the Queen Elizabeth Hospital in Birmingham of lung cancer.
 She had a private family funeral in Sutton Coldfield and was buried in Sutton New Hall Cemetery.
-She was survived by her son, William, and a grandson.